The biggest lotto winner success stories

 We've all heard the stories about lotto winners who lost it all – the short-lived millionaire sprees, peppered with an ill judgement that end in bankruptcy, jail time or worse.

 Fortunately, not all lottery wins end in horror stories.
 Some winners have resisted the urge to splurge and have made their millions even more, while others’ generosity has had a life-changing effect on people’s lives.
-Below are six feel-good stories that prove winning the lottery can be a blessing.
+Below are six of the best online lottery winner stories that prove winning the lottery can be a blessing..
 If you are dreaming of being the next big online lotto winner these stories may inspire you in deciding how to spend your money when you do hit that win.

 Mark Brudenell won £916,915 in February 1997

 Mark, a chemical tanker driver at the time of his win, and his wife, Cheryl, manager of a local bakery, could only dream of having a business of their own before their win.
 But in February 1997, it all changed when they scooped close to a million pounds in the lottery.
 They used a majority of their winnings to set up their own double glazing business, which they have been running successfully for more than a decade.
 Winning the lottery has set the couple up for life and enabled them to steer their lives in a new direction.

 Roy was a sheet metal worker nearing retirement when he became a £7,5-million lotto winner.
 His win enabled him to quit the workforce and start his own sheet metal company in partnership with a friend and ex-colleague.
 He has also invested in a number of properties in Grimsby, Nairn as well as a luxury villa in Cyprus.
 With all the good things in his life, Roy felt the need to give back and has supported many charities in running fishing days and dressing up as Father Christmas for the local hospital.